 Key Excerpts

-“The system of initiative to propose amendments… should no longer be kept in the cold; it should be given flesh and blood… Congress should not tarry in… providing implementation.”
+- "We feel, however, that the system of initiative to propose amendments to the Constitution should no longer be kept in the cold; it should be given flesh and blood, energy and strength.
+Congress should not tarry any longer in complying with the constitutional mandate to provide for the implementation of the right of the people under that system."

 Precedents Cited